 What is that crawling across the counter?
 Looks like an ant....but what kind?
 Will it bite me?
 Are there more?
 These are the questions we ask ourselves when we see creepy crawlers in our homes, and usually, we follow it up with a "how do I make them go away!"
 This time of year we see a lot of ants, outside and sometimes inside.

 The top three ants found on Long Island are:

-Called the pavement ant because they often nest in pavement pavement ant long island cracks, these ants can be quite invasive.
-They are small and brown, and will forage up to 30 feet away from their nests to find food.
-This is usually how they end up inside, creating nests in walls and under floors.
+Called the pavement ant because they often nest in the pavement, these ants can be quite invasive.
+They are small and brown and will forage up to 30 feet away from their nests to find food.
+This is usually how they end up inside your home, creating nests in walls and under floors.
 Their colonies can be moderately large, so it's important to stop the infestation before it grows.
 They are most easily noticed at night and use plumbing piping or electrical wires to create their trails.

 So now that you know what kind of ants you have, how do you get rid of them?
 Unfortunately, most DIY solutions won't work for long, if at all.
 It's imperative to treat the nest to get rid of all of them.
 Also, you have to be licensed and certified to buy and apply the good stuff.
-So if ants are bothersome, reach out to an ant control professional.
-Preferably one that's licensed, insured, and properly trained.
-Also, make sure they offer a warranty on their treatment.
+So if ants are bothersome, reach out to an ant control exterminator.
+The exterminators at A&C Pest Control are licensed, insured, and properly trained.
+Our treatments come with a warranty, ensuring that you are happy with our service.